B3rndK/C64Neo6502/README.md

 # Output
 There is no DVI library used.
 The output is simply a check if something is written to the C-64's video ram area and the current video ram is then sent to the console after doing a rudimentary character conversion.
 Idea is to later output the display via TCP/IP towards a WebGL browser window, but you can also take over the existing code to implement DVI output.

+# Input
+No keyboard input so far.
+Maybe I will implement it to at least run Commodore Basic programs but, as stated earlier, feel free to add it yourself with the usblib.